-Hopefully you’re already planning on spending a bit of time in the Ruta de las Flores.
-If not, it’s only two hours north from the beach town of El Tunco, via chicken bus.
-If you’re up in Santa Ana or San Salvador, it’s just as easily accessed from either of those two towns.
-Chicken buses operate regularly to and from Juayua and surrounding towns.
-The journey should only cost a few dollars.
+Hopefully, you’re already planning on spending a bit of time in the Ruta de las Flores.
+If not, it’s just under three hours from the beach town of El Tunco, via local bus.
+(Or 15 minutes less from El Zonte)

 - Take bus #287 from El Tunco/El Zonte to Sonsonate.
 It leaves twice per day, at 6am and 1:30pm, costs $1.50 and takes around two hours.

 - From Sonsonate, take bus #249 up the Ruta de las Flores towards Ahuachapan, running every 15 minutes or so.
 It will stop in Juayua, costs $0.60 and takes around 40 minutes.

 - From San Salvador, catch bus #205 at Terminal de Occidente to Sonsonate, two hours, $1.50.
 Then in Sonsonate, connect to Juayua via bus #249 (see above).

 - From Santa Ana, take bus #238 direct to Juayua.
 It costs $0.80, takes one and a half hours and leaves every two hours.
 If you miss this bus (as we did), take bus #210 to Ahuachapan for $0.90, one hour.
 At the roundabout in Ahuachapan, where you’re dropped off, cross the road and take bus #249 towards Sonsonate, stopping in Juayua on the way – $0.60, 40 minutes.